 1999: Dignity Health and Saint Francis become the Official Health Care Provider of the San Francisco Giants.

 2000: Saint Francis opens The Health Center at SBC Park.

 2001: Equipped with the latest technology and expertise, The Total Joint Center opens its doors.

-2002: Saint Francis scores 94 during the JCAHO/CALS survey, one of the top scores within the CHW Hospital System.
+2002: Saint Francis scores 94 during the JCAHO/CALS survey, one of the top scores within the Dignity Health Hospital System.

 2003: The Hospital installs one of the newest technologies, Patient Archiving Communication System (PACS) in the Radiology Department.

 2004: The Behavioral Health Day Program and the San Francisco Center for Wound Healing programs open.